 Before the amendments, the term "mass layoff" generally was defined as the termination of employment within any 30-day period of either (1) 500 or more fulltime employees at an establishment, or (2) 50 or more full-time employees comprising at least 33% of the full-time employees at an establishment.
 N.J.
 Rev. Stat. § 34:21-1 (pre-2020 Amendment).
-The amendments substantially broaden the definition of "mass layoff" to include any "termination of employment" of 50 (not 500) or more full or part time employees, without regard to whether the termination of employment impacts 1% or 33% of the employees.
-In other words, employers will need to implement an administrative scheme to determine whenever there are 50 or more qualifying terminations that would trigger severance pay requirements, regardless of what percentage of the workforce that may constitute.
+The amendments substantially broaden the definition of "mass layoff" to include any "termination of employment" of 50 (not 500) or more full- or part-time employees, without regard to whether the termination of employment impacts 1% or 33% of the employees.
+To comply with these changes, employers will need to implement an administrative scheme to determine whether there are 50 or more qualifying terminations in any 30-day period that would trigger severance pay requirements, regardless of what percentage of the workforce that may constitute.
 N.J.
 Stat.
 Ann. § 34:21-1.